Once Sketchup is deployed, you don’t want your best talent wasting time,and calling the helpdesk about a problem.

 Lockdown Sketchup with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage and lockdown Google Sketchup using PolicyPak.

 I’ve already got Sketchup installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up this application from the start menu and go to “Preferences” we see a number of settings here for us to configure.
 I’ll go to “General” where there are some key settings such as “Create Backup” and “Auto Save” which if set up correctly would be very beneficial to my users.
 Like with many with applications, I don’t want my users managing the updates so I definitely want to turn off “Automatically Check for updates.”
 This application has some hardware specific settings as well such as mouse settings under “Drawings” and hardware acceleration settings under “OpenGL.”